Frankie King: College career

 King attended Appling County High, in Baxley, Georgia, where he played high school basketball.
-After high shcool, King played college basketball at the former Brunswick College, which is now known as the College of Coastal Georgia, from 1991 to 1993.
+After high school, King played college basketball at the former Brunswick College, which is now known as the College of Coastal Georgia, from 1991 to 1993.
 He then played college basketball at Western Carolina University.
 At Western Carolina, he played with the school's men's team, the Western Carolina Catamounts, from 1993 to 1995.

 King was inducted into the Western Carolina Athletics Hall of Fame in 2013.
 In 2021, he was named to the Southern Conference's men's basketball 100 years anniversary team.

 Professional career

-In the 1995 NBA Draft, King was selected in the second round, with the 37th overall draft pick, by the Los Angeles Lakers.
+In the 1995 NBA draft, King was selected in the second round, with the 37th overall draft pick, by the Los Angeles Lakers.
 He played with the Lakers, in the 1995–96 season, and with the Philadelphia 76ers, in the 1996–97 season.
 King's NBA career consisted of a total of thirteen games played, six with the Lakers and seven with the 76ers.

 After playing in the NBA, King also played professionally in numerous European countries: Spain, Greece, Germany, France, Turkey, and Cyprus.
 He also professionally played in Asia (Israel), and in South America (Venezuela).